Dr. Tania Tabar, BA ND Cofounder of Aurum Medicine & Wellness Clinic

 I came into Naturopathic Medicine after a friend recommended I see a Naturopathic Doctor (ND) for a health issue at the time.
 I appreciated how the doctor took the time to get a full picture of what was happening with my health and then involved me in my care.
 Over the years I have developed a special interest in hormonal health, mental health and autoimmune conditions.

-For the past year I have been practicing in Sheffield, England, and as of September 2016 am practicing in the Greater Toronto Area (from the Haudenosaunee word Tkaronto).
+After graduating from the Canadian College of Naturopathic Medicine (CCNM) in 2015, I spent one year practicing in Sheffield, England, and as of September 2016 have been practicing in the Toronto (from the Haudenosaunee word Tkaronto).
 I have successfully worked with people with a variety of conditions, including chronic eczema, hypothyroidism, hormonal imbalances, migraines, insomnia, anxiety, irritable bowel syndrome, chronic pain and menopausal concerns.

 Recognizing that past and present experiences shape a person’s needs, I strive to provide a non-judgmental space.
 In my view medicine and health cannot be separated from the broader social, cultural and historical context.

-I am a graduate of the Canadian College of Naturopathic Medicine (CCNM) in Toronto and a member of the College of Naturopaths Ontario and the General Council and Register of Naturopaths in the UK.
+I am a graduate of the Canadian College of Naturopathic Medicine (CCNM) and a member of the College of Naturopaths Ontario.
 Prior to CCNM, I completed my undergraduate studies in Political Science and Journalism at Concordia University in Montréal.
 I subsequently worked as a writer, editor and youth facilitator.

 The program at CCNM requires four years of rigorous full-time post-graduate studies, including three years of academic training and one year and 1200 hours of clinical experience.
 Naturopathic Doctors trained at CCNM are primary health care providers who address the root causes of illnesses.